NOMORECSESOON/sp23-cse110-lab3/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: can not use the button at the end of the page
+about: want the title to be black
-title: BUG
+title: change color
 labels: ''
 assignees: ''